Camilla had no end game to be Queen, insists son

 "A campaign aimed at marriage, and eventually the crown, with Pa's blessing we presumed."

-Asked if his mother will be anxious ahead of the coronation, Mr Parker Bowles said it is "tough" to take on such a role during the ceremony but "she's never complained".
+Asked if his mother would be anxious ahead of the coronation, Mr Parker Bowles said it was "tough" to take on such a role during the ceremony but "she's never complained".

 "I think anyone would be anxious on an occasion of this sort of importance in terms of the historical.
 And yes, I think I'd be terrified if I had to sort of walk out wearing ancient robes..." he said.

-Mr Parker Bowles's youngest child, Freddy Parker Bowles, will take part in the ceremony as a "page of honour", alongside his cousins Gus and Louis Lopes and Prince George.
+Mr Parker Bowles's youngest child, Freddy Parker Bowles, will take part in the ceremony as a "page of honour", alongside his cousins Gus and Louis Lopes, and Prince George, the King's grandson.

-Anti-monarchy group Republic is set to stage the largest protest action in its history by lining the coronation procession route and gathering in Trafalgar Square.
+Anti-monarchy group Republic is reportedly set to protest at the coronation by lining the procession route and gathering in Trafalgar Square.

-The full interview with Mr Parker Bowles is available on The News Agents podcast on Global Player from 5pm on Thursday.
+The full interview with Mr Parker Bowles is available on The News Agents podcast on Global Player later.